raulb/sausages/README.md

 If you like sausages, this might be the API for you!

 Hello.
 My name is Inigo Montoya.
 You killed my father.
-Prepare to die!
+Prepare to die!!